 - As a replacement for momentary push button switch (The same circuit without the transistor and feedback loop)

-If you have any queries or anything to share with the community, please post them in this project's YouTube page: Latching Touch Sensitive Alarm Circuit on breadboard
+If you have any queries/suggestions, feel free to post them in the comments section of this video: Latching Touch Sensitive Alarm Circuit Using 555 Timer IC